gravitational/teleport/docs/4.2/architecture/teleport_architecture_overview.md

 ```

 Unlike `ssh`, `tsh` is very opinionated about authentication: it always uses
-auto-expiring keys and it always connects to Teleport nodes via a proxy.
+auto-expiring certificates and it always connects to Teleport nodes via a proxy.

-When `tsh` logs in, the auto-expiring key is stored in `~/.tsh` and is valid for
+When `tsh` logs in, the auto-expiring certificate is stored in `~/.tsh` and is
-12 hours by default, unless you specify another interval via the `--ttl` flag
+valid for 12 hours by default, unless you specify another interval via the
-(capped by the server-side configuration).
+`--ttl` flag (capped by the server-side configuration).

 You can learn more about `tsh` in the [User Manual](../user-manual.md).